 * MCF is a 501(c) Registered nonprofit organisation.

 More Community Foundation’s purpose is to provide long-term, meaningful contribution to community development

 and the conservation of the natural resources where MORE Family Collection operates.

-HOW – Through community-based development initiatives, which provide access to quality education as well as skills and enterprise development; improving the standard of living and access to clean water.
-Environmental conservation is realised through conservation and human wildlife mitigation programs.
+HOW – Through community-based development initiatives, which provide access to quality education as well as skills and enterprise development, improving the standard of living and access to clean water.
+Environmental protection is realised through conservation and human wildlife conflict mitigation programmes.

 WHAT – We facilitate sustainable, professional community and conservation projects and partnerships by connecting communities, individuals and businesses.

 Community Engagement – identify development needs through participatory processes with community leadership structures and members

 Investigatory Research – consultations and introductory research with community and relevant stake holders

 Monitoring & Evaluation – monitoring progress and evaluating overall project impact and success through the impact of the projects on the communities against goals, objectives and time frames